llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/24_BUILDING_hardware_setup_reference_tags.md

 1. Allocate the watchtowers on the edge to the intersection in order to let it see all 3 directions: entrance/exit to the intersection and two directions to two seperate chargers.
 See[]()

-2. Before setting up the reference tags, first start the CSLAM container and then either charging manager container for module 1 with the following command :
+2. If you are using module 1, the charging manager will be responsible for apriltag detection.
+Therefore, you have to run the CSLAM container on charging manager.
+Use the following command line to run the CSLAM container

+>TODO: describe how to run the CSLAM:autocharging container

+After starting the container, make sure it is running.
+You have to see logs in CSLAM container as following:

 laptop $  docker -H ![HOSTNAME].local run -it --net host --memory="800m" --memory-swap="1.8g" --privileged -v /data:/data --name charging_manager ![charging_manager_container]

 or doorkeeper container for module 2 with the following command:

 laptop $  docker -H ![HOSTNAME].local run -it --net host --memory="800m" --memory-swap="1.8g" --privileged -v /data:/data --name doorkeeper ![doorkeeper]
+Before setting up the reference tags, first start the CSLAM container:

+>TODO: describe how to start the CSLAM:autocharging container

 3. In order to observe what the camera sees type the following commands below in: